 While students are celebrating the start of the long summer break, there’s a significant tradeoff for the three months of leisure – on average, students will return to school in the fall a month behind where they performed in the spring.
 And the learning loss is even greater for low-income students, who are often already behind their better-off peers.

 As part of its effort to help close the achievement gap for disadvantaged students, the U.S. government spends more than $14 billion annually through the Title I program.
 But a sizable share of those billions go to affluent school systems.
 Why do some high-poverty districts receive less federal Title I aid than those that serve a far smaller proportion of low-income students?
-Next week, U.S. News & World Report will release an exclusive investigation on the federal funding stream.
+This week, U.S. News & World Report released an exclusive investigation on the federal funding stream.

 Despite continued debate over the Common Core, the standards are now a classroom reality for thousands of schools across more than 40 states.
 But what exactly does that mean?
 What does it look like in action?
 How is implementation going?
 Two journalists who have dug into Common Core implementation offer fresh angles on coverage, as well as suggestions on how to interview parents, teachers and students about their experiences with the standards.

 Following congressional passage of a bipartisan bill to overhaul federal K-12 policy, the action will quickly shift to states and local school districts.
 Although the new federal law maintains required testing each year in grades 3-8 and once in high school, it significantly scales back accountability demands, handing states far more leeway on issues such as teacher evaluations and low-performing schools.
 How will states and districts respond?

 Across the nation, racial tensions are spilling onto quads and front pages as student protesters demand that their colleges do more to ensure students of all races and ethnicities feel welcome on campus.
 But in some cases, it’s not just university administrators who face scrutiny: Journalists also have drawn the ire of protesters demanding improved campus climates.